Skip to main content

 Brightness is critical for projectors, determining how clear the image will be and how dark the room needs to be to properly see it.
 Brightness is measured in lumens, though ANSI lumens are a common measure in DLP (digital light processing) projectors.

 There isn’t a hard and fast way to measure lumens, so the actual lumen rating can vary from model to model.
-Generally, the most common brightness for ultra short throw projectors is between 2,000 and 2,500 lumens.
+Generally, the most common brightness for short and ultra short throw projectors is between 2,000 and 2,500 lumens.
 Portable projectors are usually significantly dimmer, but that’s largely because of the smaller lighting fixture in the compact form factor.

 How does resolution work on a short throw projector?